wp-plugins/editorial-calendar/readme.txt

 Tested up to: 2.9.2
 Stable tag: 0.6

-Editorial calendar makes it possible to see all your posts and drag and drop them to manage your blog.
+The Editorial Calendar makes it possible to see all your posts and drag and drop them to manage your blog.

 == Description ==